chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 upload table.
 The error can be returned using the _GET dataset/{dataset_id}/status_ endpoint with the
 _dataset_id_ associated with the upload.

-##### Why Might the Upload Fail

-- The downloading server crashed.
-- Dropbox experienced an outage.
-- The user has reached their [daily bandwidth allowance](https://www.dropbox.com/plans?trigger=nr) from their Dropbox. [more info](https://help.dropbox.com/files-folders/share/banned-links).

 ### Data Portal APIs